The following basic rules governing the lake and the recreation areas are for the safety of BLHA members, guests and the facilities.

 - No homeowner may permanently moor an object in Lake Berkeley more than 25 feet from the shoreline.
 Any item that is temporarily moored in the lake must be moved to the shore by sunset to avoid navigational hazards which could cause injury or damage.
 The BLHA board can designate areas to permanently locate mooring buoys to ensure the protection of underwater reefs (fish habitat).

-- Non-encapsulated foam used for floatation is eliminated from the lake.
-The requirement is for all floating docks / walkways to replace this type of product with encapsulated foam.
+- Non-encapsulated foam used for flotation is eliminated from the lake.
+The requirement is for all floating docks/walkways to replace this type of product with encapsulated foam.
 The non-encapsulated foam is “environmentally unfriendly” as it breaks down and is considered unsafe for the ecosystem.
 (Adopted 2008)

 - Homeowners are encouraged not to use non-aquatic approved chemical along the shoreline to limit the impact to the ecosystem.
 (Adopted 2008)

-- Firearms are not permitted on BLHA facilities (lake / beach / picnic grounds).
+- Firearms are not permitted on BLHA facilities (lake/beach/picnic grounds/pavilion).
 Firearms may be securely locked in vehicles located in the beach and chapel parking areas.

-Upon violation of any of these rules, the following steps will be taken:
+Upon violation of these rules, the following steps will be taken:

 - 1st Occurrence – written, or verbal notice sent to the member and recorded in BLHA meeting minutes.
 Written notice to be kept on file with the Board of Directors.
 This notice will be a review and conclusion of the findings and will never expire.
 Depending on the severity of the findings, no loss of beach privileges.
 Should the Board decide the violation severe, it may impose loss of beach privileges.